 This policy document outlines how the Council aims to provide a safe and healthy working environment for staff, visitors and contractors alike.
-It has been shaped through compliance with legislation, our values and behaviours, the principles of Plan, Act, Do, Check and through consultation with the safety coordinators from each department, and in discussion with Unison who represent staff on the Safety Committee.
+It has been shaped through compliance with legislation, our values and behaviours, the principles of Plan, Act, Do, Check and through consultation with the service managers, areas safety coordinators and in discussion with Unison who represent staff on the Safety Committee.